Are “Sleigh Bells” Ringing in your ears? Get the Facts on Tinnitus

 Be aware: there are several advertisements for tinnitus “cures” on the internet and television, touting everything from herbal remedies to vitamin supplements.
 However, there is no scientific evidence to show that these methods are effective.

-At Brant Audiology and Tinnitus, we develop individualized treatment plans for our patients to fit their tinnitus needs.
+At Brant Audiology & Tinnitus in Wyoming, we offer tinnitus evaluations and personalized treatments to help you manage your tinnitus effectively.
 This may include referrals to appropriate medical professionals (primary healthcare providers, Ear Nose and Throat Physicians, Neurologists, etc), education on tinnitus, and sound therapy treatment through the use of hearing aid (or implanted device) technology when appropriate.

 Source: American Tinnitus Association at https://www.ata.org/